 If I ever got within hearing range of Linda Ronstadt, I would fall at her feet and sing at the top of my voice, "If you want me to beg, I'd fall down on my knees."

-Nah, fuck that.
-I wouldn't want her to think I was crazy.
+Nah, I wouldn't want her to think I was crazy.
 Infatuated maybe, crazy no.